 For the purist, these are the only authentic examples of Yixing ware.
 The stoneware clay found in the deposits around Yixing is dense with minerals like kaolin, quartz, and mica, which are hard and brittle in their natural form.
 The traditional method of preparing this clay requires the stone to be broken, sifted, mixed with water, and sieved, all to purify the clay until it contains only the finest particles.
 Finally, the clay is stored and aged to increase plasticity and make it easier to work with.

 When the clay is finished, a traditional craftsman will pound it into a thin slab with a wooden mallet.
 Slabs are trimmed to form several pieces, fit together, and carefully molded with the help of paddles and other rustic tools.
 Without even a pottery wheel, artists must be experts to obtain the simple, symmetrical shapes that are typical of Yixing teapots.
 Apprenticeships can last several years, while masters typically devote an entire lifetime to their craft.
 While it may be the most traditional, this is also the most difficult and method of making a Yixing teapot, and results in the highest prices.

 This vague term is usually used to describe teapots assembled from press molds.
 Again, the clay is pounded into a flat slab, but rather than being formed during assembly, pieces of the thin sheet of clay are pressed into mold shapes to form various parts of the teapot.
-Usually, the body of the teapot is formed in two halves, while the handle, spout, lid, and knob are all pressed as seperate pieces.
+Usually, the body of the teapot is formed in two halves, while the handle, spout, lid, and knob are all pressed as separate pieces.
 The collection of small parts is then assembled by hand by the artist.